Skip to main content

-Four reusable operating patterns that show how intelligence should move through your organization.
+Four production patterns that show how approvals, work, knowledge, and oversight move through your organization.

 Pattern